critterandguitari/Organelle_Patches_Other/README.md

-# Organelle_Test_Patches
+# Organelle_Patches_Other
-Hardware test patches for the Organelle
+Organelle patches that are specialized and don't fit into the other main categories